 - improving their policies or procedures.

-We give providers an opportunity to comment on any recommendations we make.
+We give providers an opportunity to comment on our preliminary views.

 In all investigation cases, we will keep the provider and the student updated on the progress of the investigation.